 The regularity structures used in the study of singular PDEs have elements that are decorated rooted trees.
 The product is given as a tree product in that setting, and such a product is regular in the above sense.
-You will find the details in Section \ref{SectionBuildingRS}.
+The details will be found in Section \ref{SectionBuildingRS}.
 A regular product $\star$ satisfies

 for any character $g$ on $T^+$.
-For regularity structures containing the polynomial regularity structure, one asks the following consistency assumption.
+For regularity structures containing the polynomial regularity structure one asks the following consistency assumption.

 \begin{assumA} Under Assumption \refA{A1}, the product between $T_X$ and $T$ is always defined and satisfies

 \end{assumA}